maxim-zhao/psrp/translating.md

 In order to maximise the space available for the script overall, potentially at the cost of a larger ROM overall (or more difficulty to fit other changes), the maximum word count of 148 should be used.
 However, this adds more complexity to the Huffman trees and enlarges the dictionary.
 In order to maximise the space available for the ROM in general - for example to allow a more detailed title screen - then only trial and error can help you find the best value.
 Iterating over all values is possible to determine the best value.

-The word count is assigned to a value in the makefile, or can be set in the nmake parameters.
+The word count is assigned to a value in the makefile, or can be set in the make parameters.

 Resizing menus
 --------------